38 Fantastic Moss Terrarium Ideas You Can Have At Home

 36. Garden In A Jar

-A moss garden is a great gift to give, especially to that person that has everything else or that likes to live a clean, sustainable lifestyle.
+A moss garden is a great gift, especially to someone who has everything else or likes to live a clean, sustainable lifestyle.

 37. Terrariums Are Magic